src-d/blog/content/upcoming/announcing_babelfish.md

 ---

-At source{d} we believe there's a possibility for programs to write their own code and we are exploring that possibility.
+At source{d} we believe there's a possibility for programs to write their own code and for new forms of automatic programming to emerge.
 Our [Roadmap](https://blog.sourced.tech/post/our-roadmap/) states the first step in this direction as: *Build representations of source code, developers and projects.*

-Today we are announcing Babelfish, the project we are developing to build this representations of source code.
+Today we are announcing [Babelfish](https://doc.bblf.sh/), the project we are developing to build this representations of source code.

 ## What's Babelfish?